“I need a hearing test- STAT”

 The incidence rate of SSNHL is cited as being between 5-20 per 100,000 people in a Western population but can make up around 1.5-2% of the clients visiting an ENT & Audiology clinic.
 This suggests that it is a reasonably uncommon condition in the general population but makes up a fairly high number of cases in a specialist clinic. i.e. SSNHL doesn’t go away by itself or with the help of primary care and General Practice in significant enough numbers.

 With that said, SSNHL can recover spontaneously without any treatment in 45-65% of cases, but there are treatment options that can improve the chance of a full or partial recovery and the sooner that treatment is started, the better the prognosis.
 SSNHL is considered an emergency because early treatment improves the chance of recovery, but the window of opportunity is exceedingly small.
 Starting treatment within a week of onset gives the best chance of recovery.
+If the treatment is not started on time, it could lead to permanent hearing loss and one may have to rely on the help of hearing aids like Costco hearing aids and similar others.

 What can muddy the waters is that a temporary blockage in the ear canal, such as you might experience from an ear-wax build up have no long term implications but can present with similar symptoms.
 A simple tuning fork test can give your GP incredibly valuable information to help differentiate SSNHL from conductive hearing losses (such as ear-wax, middle ear infections, glue ear).
 It takes a few seconds to do and tuning forks are incredibly cheap.